c3c1l1a/Space-travellers-hub/README.md

 - Knowledge of React, HTML and CSS.

 ### Download 🎰
--  Click the this [link](https://github.com/c3c1l1a/React-Capstone-Project.git) to clone down the source code or download it as a [zip file](https://github.com/c3c1l1a/React-Capstone-Project/archive/refs/heads/dev.zip)
+-  Click this [link](https://github.com/c3c1l1a/React-Capstone-Project.git) to clone down the source code or download it as a [zip file](https://github.com/c3c1l1a/React-Capstone-Project/archive/refs/heads/dev.zip)

 # Getting Started with Create React App